-There are numerous ways to publish your web sites to a Windows Azure Web Site.
-Click on one of your Windows Azure Web Sites and on the Quick Start page you see a link called ‘Set up deployment from source control’, as shown in Figure 1.
+There are numerous ways to publish your web sites to a Windows Azure Web App.
+Click on one of your Windows Azure Web App and on the Quick Start page you see a link called ‘Set up deployment from source control’, as shown in Figure 1.

 Figure 1, Set up deployment from source control in Windows Azure Web Site

 Clicking on that link will provide a list of current possible source control repositories, as shown in Figure 2.
 You can also use a tool like FileZilla to publish your web site directly using FTP.

 Figure 2, Source code repository Windows Azure Web Sites options

 The current deployment options are included in the following Tabel 1.